 Launched in 2015 as a counterpoint to the multiple existing Bible Studies programs at the State Capitol, Secular Studies presents evidence-based approaches to problems so legislators do not automatically default to sectarian, doctrinaire solutions.

 Presentations are by experts on topics like education, end-of-life choices, immigration, reproductive justice, science, LGTBQ equality, healthcare, law enforcement, and more.
 Feedback is positive across the board, with lawmakers making comments such as “I love these weekly discussions, because it’s the only chance we get to discuss each other’s perspectives and understand where the other side is coming from.”

 Secular AZ Legal Committee

-Led by attorney Dianne Post, known for an international law career with a focus on human rights and freedom from violence, our legal team fights for separation of church and state in Arizona.
+Led by attorney Dianne Post, known for an international law career with a focus on human rights and freedom from violence, our legal team fights for separation of church and state.
 Together, our attorneys work to ensure that secular values—rather than religious beliefs—inform government actions.
 Read Dianne and legal team members' analyses on our blog.

 If you have a question or suspect a potential violation of church/state separation, please contact our legal team.

 Fighting Religious Hate

 Each time an AZ “In God We Trust” license plate is sold, the DMV pays $17 to an anti-LGBTQ, anti-reproductive rights organization that’s been identified as a hate group.

 Since 2012, the Arizona-based group Alliance Defending Freedom (ADF) has received about $1m from purchases of “In God We Trust” license plates.
 The ADF supports the criminalization of LGBTQ relationships, claims that a “homosexual agenda” will destroy society, and links homosexuality to pedophilia.
 ADF also works to develop so-called "religious liberty" legislation and case law that would allow the denial of goods and services to LGBTQ people on the basis of religion, and advocates for restricted access to reproductive health care.

 Taxpayer money should not fund a group that actively seeks to undermine the constitutional demand of separation of church and state and seeks to codify discrimination in the name of “religious freedom.”
 Arizona should not be fundraising for an extreme organization on a mission to undermine the separation of religion and government.